manstegling/ziploq/README.md

 which we're processing millions or even billions of rich messages!

-### Standalone SPSC queues
+### Standalone queues

 Feel free to be creative!
-The class `SpscSyncQueueFactory` allows direct creation of Single-Producer Single-Consumer (SPSC) queues, which can be useful as buffers, etc. For example, queues from `createUnordered(...)` comes with built-in online sorting for queued messages based on a vector clock.
-All queues are lock-free concurrent SPSC queues built on top of data structures from the lightning-fast [JCTools](https://github.com/JCTools/JCTools) library.
+The class `SyncQueueFactory` allows direct creation of Multi-Producer Single-Consumer (MPSC) queues, which can be useful as buffers, etc. For example, queues from `createUnordered(...)` comes with built-in online sorting for queued messages based on a vector clock.
+All queues are lock-free concurrent MPSC queues built on top of data structures from the lightning-fast [JCTools](https://github.com/JCTools/JCTools) library.